Helping Bernalillo County & Albuquerque Residents

 - Litigation – a trial where the judge makes the decisions

-As your divorce lawyer, Ms. Burmester can explain how each process works and the steps necessary to hopefully achieve a positive resolution.
-We want to help you move on in your life and gain a fresh start.
+As your separation attorneys in Albuquerque, we can explain how each process works and the steps necessary to hopefully achieve a positive resolution.
+We want to help you move on with your life and gain a fresh start.